 While we hear many stories of male dogs trying to mate prior to getting neutered by escaping the backyard or escaping the house, the same can happen to female dogs in heat too.
 It isn’t surprising to find out your female Chihuahua dog in heat has escaped the house or backyard.
 This is why many dog owners will build a wireless dog fence or a fenced yard.

 If you don’t want an unplanned pregnancy, you can have your female Chihuahua pooch wear a doggy diaper.
-Although male Chihuahua dogs will still try to seek her out because they have a good sense of smell, your female Chihuahua dogs will be protected from mounting or tie.
+Although male Chihuahua dogs will still try to seek her out because they have a good sense of smell, your female Chihuahua dogs will be protected when wearing a doggy diaper.

 Always keep an eye on your Chihuahua because there can be blood in her urine.
 A stray dog can smell that there is a female dog in heat and will try to find her.
 If you’re walking your female Chihuahua dog in heat outside and there is a stray dog, make sure you lift her up immediately so there’s no unexpected pregnancy.